OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 November 2015.md

 ## Afterlife & Soul Topics

-- Suffering of one individual can affect others psychically, especially close relations.
 - Psychic attacks target individuals with **missions and their support networks**.
 - Spacetime distortion can enable **realm curtain openings** and anomalous disappearances or deaths.